ably/docs/examples/chat-room-reactions/page.md

 // React

-1. Clone the repository

-Clone the [Ably docs](https://github.com/ably/docs) repository where this example can be found:
+1. Clone the [Ably docs](https://github.com/ably/docs) repository where this example can be found:

 ```sh
 git clone git@github.com:ably/docs.git
 ```

-2. Change directory
+2. Change directory:

 ```sh
 cd /examples/chat-room-reactions/react/
 ```

-3. Rename the environment file
+3. Rename the environment file:

 ```sh
 mv .env.example .env.local
 ```

-4. Update your API key

-In `.env.local` update the value of `VITE_PUBLIC_API_KEY` to be your Ably API key
+4. In `.env.local` update the value of `NEXT_PUBLIC_ABLY_KEY` to be your Ably API key.

-5. Install dependencies
+5. Install dependencies:

 ```sh
 yarn install
 ```

-6. Run the server
+6. Run the server:

 ```sh
 yarn run dev
 ```

-7. Try it out!

-Open two tabs to [http://localhost:3000/](http://localhost:3000/) with your browser to see the result.
+7. Try it out by opening two tabs to [http://localhost:3000/](http://localhost:3000/) with your browser to see the result.

 // Javascript

-1. Clone the repository

-Clone the [Ably docs](https://github.com/ably/docs) repository where this example can be found:
+1. Clone the [Ably docs](https://github.com/ably/docs) repository where this example can be found:

 ```sh
 git clone git@github.com:ably/docs.git
 ```

-2. Change directory
+2. Change directory:

 ```sh
 cd /examples/chat-room-reactions/javascript/
 ```

-3. Rename the environment file
+3. Rename the environment file:

 ```sh
 mv .env.example .env.local
 ```

-4. Update your API key

-In `.env.local` update the value of `VITE_PUBLIC_API_KEY` to be your Ably API key
+4. In `.env.local` update the value of `VITE_PUBLIC_ABLY_KEY` to be your Ably API key:

-5. Install dependencies
+5. Install dependencies:

 ```sh
 yarn install
 ```

-6. Run the server
+6. Run the server:

 ```sh
 yarn run dev
 ```

-7. Try it out!

-Open two tabs to [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.
+7. Try it out by opening two tabs to [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.

 ## Open in CodeSandbox